-Having built a reputation of qualified shoe personnel for children, Kara-Vel Shoe Stores expanded into adding exciting Bare Traps, and styles of new lines for the entire family ten years ago.
+Having built a reputation of qualified shoe personnel for children, Kara-Vel Shoe Stores new lines for the entire family ten years ago.

 Now Kara-Vel offers Pappagallo, Selby, Miss America, Capezio, Joyce, and sandals from Italy, Spain and Brazil for ladies.